TGAC/COPO-documentation/retrieval/accessions-dashboard.rst

        <br>

 .. note::
-    * The |accept-reject-samples-button| button will only appear on the web page if you are granted permission to be a sample manager.
+    * The |accept-reject-samples-navigation-button| button will only appear on the web page if you are granted permission to be a sample manager.

 .. seealso::